Chronography of Light, Cameras, Optics

 for use in advertising.

-time in his New Jersey laboratory.
-He used a device that was part phonograph,
+for the first time in his New Jersey laboratory.
+He used a device that was part

-part camera, to record sounds and pictures simultaneously.
-He predicted that
+phonograph, part camera, to record sounds and pictures simultaneously.
+He

 1905, Alfred Stieglitz opened the